-In B1-type fractures with a vertical fracture line, a buttress plate is necessary to counteract the vertical shear forces.
-The buttress plate prevents proximal displacement of the fragment by axial forces.
+In fractures with a vertical fracture line, a buttress plate is necessary to counteract the vertical shear forces.
+The buttress plate prevents proximal displacement of the fragment.

-The buttress plate is added to enhance the stability and to avoid axial load on the fracture, especially in osteoporotic bone.
+The buttress plate is added to enhance the stability and to counter axial load on the fracture, especially in osteoporotic bone.